Sunday, August 12, 2018

 b) A key to the reading:

-The sixth chapter of John's Gospel presents a entire picture that develops around the Paschal theme and, analogously with what precedes it, unfolds through the telling of a miracle (5:1-9a 6:1-15) followed by a discourse (5:16-47; 6:22-59).
-The chapter relates that part of Jesus' activity in Galilee, precisely at its most sublime moment, when Jesus reveals himself as bread of life to be believed in and eaten in order to be saved.
+The sixth chapter of John's Gospel presents an entire picture that develops around the Paschal theme and, analogously with what precedes it, unfolds through the telling of a miracle (5:1-9a 6:1-15) followed by a discourse (5:16-47; 6:22-59).
+The chapter relates that part of Jesus' activity in Galilee, precisely at its most sublime moment when Jesus reveals Himself as bread of life to be believed in and eaten in order to be saved.
 In vv.
 1-15 we find the great sign of the multiplication of the loaves whose significance is revealed in the discourse of the following day in vv.
 26-59: the gift of bread to satisfy the hunger of the people prepares the way for the words concerning the bread of eternal life.
-Inserted, vv.
+In vv.
 16-21, we find the story of Jesus walking on the water.
 In vv.
 60-71 Jesus, knowing their lack of faith (vv.
 60-66) and trying to encourage their faith (vv.
 66-71), invites the twelve disciples to make up their minds.
-The whole discourse on the bread of life (6: 25-71) presents parallels with some Hebrew texts, especially with Philon.
+The whole discourse on the bread of life (6:25-71) presents parallels with some Hebrew texts, especially with Philo.

 c) A moment of silence: